 Is Docker secure?
 Docker security is the million-dollar question as more and more organizations migrate production workloads to containers.

 But that’s a simplistic question, and there is not a yes or no answer.
-Instead of thinking in binary terms about Docker security (that is, trying to decide whether it is secure or not) it’s better to delve into the details of how Docker works in order to understand how the Docker security paradigm plays out.
+Instead of thinking in binary terms about Docker security (that is, trying to decide whether it is secure or not) it’s better to delve into the details of how Docker works in order to understand how to improve docker container security.

 So, let’s take a look at how Docker works and what that means for container security.